Position Type: hourly, expected 40 hours/week

 Preferred Skills and Qualifications

-- A culinary degree and/or two years of hands-on professional or community kitchen experience
+- At least two years of hands-on professional or community kitchen experience

-- De-escalation skills and an earnest interest in working with individuals from a trauma-informed viewpoint
+- De-escalation skills and an earnest interest in working with challenging individuals from a trauma-informed viewpoint

-- Lived experience or demonstrated ability to lead and work effectively with people from diverse backgrounds, including program participants, staff, volunteers, and community partners
+- Ability to lead and work effectively with people from diverse backgrounds including program participants, staff, volunteers, and community partners

 - Excellent interpersonal and communication skills